ALRhub/gmm_np/README.md

-# Source Code for GMM-NP (ICLR2023)
+# Source Code for GMM-NP (ICLR 2023)
 Dear reviewers,

-this is the source code accompanying the ICLR2023 submission "Accurate Bayesian Meta-Learning by Accurate Task Posterior Inference"!
+this is the source code accompanying the ICLR 2023 submission "Accurate Bayesian Meta-Learning by Accurate Task Posterior Inference"!

 Thanks a lot for your effort!